wp-plugins/flash-world-clock/readme.txt

 World clock showing the local time at six major cities round the world.
 The plugin provides a choice of analog and digital clocks, colors and sizes.

-* Select analog or digital clocks
+* Analog or digital clocks
-* Select from three different group of world capitals
+* Three different group of world capitals
-* Select horizontal or vertical clock format
+* Horizontal or vertical clock format
-* Select text, border and background color
+* Color selectoin for clock's text, border and background

 == Installation ==

 1. Download the zip file and extract the contents,
 2. Upload the folder `world-clock` to your WP plugin folder `/wp-content/plugins/` directory,
-3. Go to Plugins > Installed, and activate the plugin,
+3. Go to Plugins > Plugins, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
-5. Go to the "World Clock Widget" selection panel, select clock types, clock orientation, world capital sets, clock colors and sizes from the widgets admin panel
+5. On the widget selection panel, select clock type, clock orientation, world capital sets, clock colors and size
+6. Email problems to widgets at localtimes.info
+7. Please rate our plugin!

 == Screenshots ==